-All teachers at Simon Langton Grammar School for Boys are teachers of students with special educational needs and therefore all have a responsibility and duty of care.
-The specialist staff are:
+All teachers at The Langton are teachers of students with special educational needs and therefore all have a responsibility and duty of care.
+Teachers are confidentially informed of the student's needs and learning profiles to ensure they can best support the student.
+CPD is regularly given, to ensure staff are trained on the range of needs within the class.